Chicken Plants See Little Fallout From Immigration Raids

 Koch Foods, one of the companies raided in Mississippi this week, said in a statement that it closed for one shift on Wednesday but planned to keep operating to "minimize customer impact."
 The company also advertised a hiring fair in Mississippi next Monday and advised job applicants to bring two forms of ID.

-Koch Foods — no relation to the Koch Brothers — paid nearly $4 million last year to settle a complaint brought by the Equal Employment Opportunity Commission.
+Koch Foods (no relation to Charles and David Koch, the majority shareholders of Koch Industries) — paid nearly $4 million last year to settle a complaint brought by the Equal Employment Opportunity Commission.
 Latina workers at the company's plant in Morton, Miss., accused the company of both racial and sexual harassment.
 The company admitted no wrongdoing.

 Another of the companies raided this week, Peco Foods, had two workers suffer amputations last year at a chicken processing plant in Arkansas.